Multiplicative Pacing Equilibria in Auction Markets: Introduction

 \section{Introduction}

-\todo{In the last decade, auction markets have become a pervasive mechanism used by Internet companies to match bidders to their target audience at the right price.
-The mechanisms put in place select users matching a targeting rule that bidders specify, allowing them to bid for selected events of interest such as an impression, a click, a conversion or a video view.
-This results in a winning bidder who is given the chance to show an impression and potentially generate the event of interest.
-In these auction markets, bidders typically specify a budget that can be spent over a certain sequence of auctions, as well as valuations for the events of interest.} It is a responsibility of the mechanism to guarantee that the total payments of bidders do not exceed the budgets they specified.
-The simplest way to take budgets into account is to bid as if there were no budget constraint, until the bidder runs out of budget.
-At that time, the bidder effectively stops participating in the auctions.
-Unfortunately, this simple procedure is clearly not optimal: if the \todo{bidder} is able to anticipate that the budget will run out well before the time period is over, it makes sense to bid less aggressively at earlier stages to be able to participate in later auctions.
-These later auctions, after all, may have some of the best opportunities for the bidder since, for example, they may provide the same value at a lower price.
-Figure~\ref{fig:budget} shows an example in which a bidder has a \$5 value for winning and a \$10 budget.
-Here, a Vickrey (second-price) auction is used \todo{at} each step. \todo{We assume, for simplicity, that all bids are per impression.} As shown on the left, the bidder is able to possibly win any one of the auctions \todo{for that value}, but can only win the first 6~auctions \todo{before running out of budget}. \todo{The bidder receives a total value of $6\times\$5=\$30$ at a cost of $\$10$, for a utility of $\$20$}.
-Instead, as shown on the right, the bidder can win more auctions \todo{and get a higher utility bidding $\$2$}.
-The bidder wins 7 auctions for a total value of $7\times \$5 = \$35$ at a cost of $\$10$\todo{, for a utility of $\$25$}.
+In the last decade, auction markets have become a pervasive mechanism used by internet companies to match buyers to their target audience at the right price.
+The mechanisms put in place select users matching a targeting rule that buyers specify, allowing them to bid for selected events of interest such as an impression, a click, a conversion or a video view.
+This results in a winning buyer who is given the chance to show an impression and potentially generate the event of interest.
+In these auction markets, buyers typically specify a budget that can be spent over a certain sequence of auctions, as well as valuations for the events of interest.
+It is a responsibility of the mechanism to guarantee that the total payments of buyers do not exceed the budgets they specified.
+The simplest way to take budgets into account is to bid as if there were no budget constraint, until the buyer runs out of budget.
+At that time, the buyer effectively stops participating in the auctions.
+Unfortunately, this simple procedure is clearly not optimal: if the buyer is able to anticipate that the budget will run out well before the time period is over, it makes sense to bid less aggressively at earlier stages to be able to participate in later auctions.
+These later auctions, after all, may have some of the best opportunities for the buyer since, for example, they may provide the same value at a lower price.
+Figure~\ref{fig:budget} shows an example in which a buyer has a \$5 value for winning and a \$10 budget.
+Here, a Vickrey (second price) auction is used at each step.
+We assume, for simplicity, that all bids are per impression.
+As shown on the left, the buyer is able to possibly win any one of the auctions for that value, but can only win the first 6~auctions before running out of budget.
+The buyer receives a total value of $6\times\$5=\$30$ at a cost of $\$10$, for a utility of $\$20$.
+Instead, as shown on the right, the buyer can win more auctions and get a higher utility bidding $\$2$.
+The buyer wins 7 auctions for a total value of $7\times \$5 = \$35$ at a cost of $\$10$, for a utility of $\$25$.